-Wherever possible, existing sidewalks should be widened through a public easement for pedestrian purposes on the adjacent private property to accommodate a throughway for pedestrian traffic along with a curb and a building frontage, as illustrated in Figure 5-7.
-This should be accommodated as vacant parcels are developed and existing buildings are redeveloped; buildings should be set back from the back of walk to accommodate the following areas, with widths consistent with City standards.
+Wherever possible, existing sidewalks should be widened through a public easement for pedestrian purposes on the adjacent private property to accommodate a throughway zone for pedestrian traffic along with a curb zone and a building frontage-zone, as illustrated in Figure 5-7.
+This should be accommodated as vacant parcels are developed and existing buildings are redeveloped; buildings should be set back from the back of walk to accommodate the followingareas-zones and , with widths consistent with City standards.
+New sidewalksshould also provide these three zones and be noless than 12 feet in width.
 The creation of a public easement for pedestrian purposes would only occur if the land was available and would not result in a taking by the City or loss of viable property.

-Throughway.
-Maintain pedestrian throughways that are completely clear of obstructions (e.g., tree grates, planters, light poles, etc.) and meet all applicable Americans with Disabilities Act (ADA) regulations.
-Relocate utility boxes out of pedestrian throughways, where feasible.
-For new sidewalks adjacent to residential-only projects, provide a wider throughway adjacent to the private parcel since a building frontage area is not necessary for residential-only frontage types.
+Throughway Zone.
+Maintain 5- to 6-foot minimum pedestrian-through zones throughways that are completely clear of obstructions (e.g., tree grates, planters, light poles, etc.) and meet all applicable Americans with Disabilities Act (ADA) regulations.
+Relocate utility boxes out of the pedestrian-through throughwayszone, where feasible.
+For new sidewalks adjacent to residential-only projects, provide a 7-foot wider throughway zoneadjacent to the private parcelsince a building frontage area is not necessary for residential-only frontage types.

-- Curb.
-Place street furniture, including light poles, benches, and trash receptacles, in the area adjacent to the curb.
-Landscape strips are also appropriate in this area.
-Widths of landscape strips should be consistent with City standards. - development, improve facades of adjacent commercial buildings with awnings and other pedestrian-scale enhancements.
-New commercial development should be built close to the property line, with setbacks for wider throughways and building frontages.
-Building frontages can accommodate sidewalk cafés, store entrances, retail displays, and/ or landscaping.
+- Curb-Zone.
+Place street furniture, including light poles, benches, and trash receptacles, in the outer 2-foot minimum zone area. adjacent to the curb.
+Landscape strips are also appropriate in this zone areaand should be at least 5 feet wide, and 6 to 8 feet wide where landscaped with larger trees.
+Widths of landscape strips should be consistent with City standards. - Building_Frontages_Zone.
+In areas with mixed-use development, improve facades of adjacent commercial buildings with awnings and other pedestrian-scale enhancements.
+New commercial development should be built close to the property line, with setbacks for wider throughways_zones and building frontages_zones.
+Building_fFrontages_zones can accommodate sidewalk cafés, store entrances, retail displays, and/or landscaping.
 They are not needed on low-density, residential streets.
 Acquire public access easements on private property to expand sidewalks and useable pedestrian areas and/or add street trees and landscaping for common open space.

-FIGURE 5-7 Building Frontage, Throughway, and Curb Areas on a Sidewalk
+FIGURE 5-7 Building Frontage, Throughway, and Curb Areas Zones on a Sidewalk